pranavm010/Fintech_Group_7/README.md

 ## Features

 - **Decentralized Storage:** Images are uploaded to IPFS, ensuring decentralized and immutable storage.
-- **Smart Contract:** Utilizes Solidity smart contracts on the Ethereum blockchain for access control and ownership management.
+- **Smart Contract:** Utilizes Solidity smart contracts on the Ethereum blockchain for access control and ownership management
 - **Access Control:** Users can grant or revoke access to their uploaded images to specific individuals through the smart contract.

 ## Technologies Used